 Tour the historic Paradise area

 Paradise is a National Historic Landmark District.
 The Paradise Inn, built in 1917, is also a historic landmark.
-The Paradise Inn is currently closed, but the exterior can be viewed along with other historic buildings in the area.
+In addition to the Paradise Inn, view other historic buildings in the area.
 Or, learn more about the Paradise Area.

 Following guidance from the CDC and recommendations from state and local public health authorities in consultation with NPS Public Health Service Officers, the following facilities and services are available.